 Whether you're new to the Episcopal church or simply new to this congregation, there are a few things we'd like you to know to help your worship experience be the best it can be.

 An Episcopal worship service is a 'physical' service in that we pray and worship in a variety of postures.
 People sometimes joke about our 'holy calisthenics.'
 The most important thing to remember is that you do not have to do what everyone else is doing for your worship to be efficacious.
 If you have difficulty standing or kneeling, it is perfectly acceptable to sit.
 If your own personal piety compels you to kneel for prayer rather than stand, kneel -- the people standing around you will not mind.
 We vary our postures to enhance our worship, not to detract from it, and you should worship in a manner that best enriches your experience.

-We celebrate Holy Eucharist (Communion) every Sunday.
-Everyone (as in - everyone) is welcome to come to the altar rail, either for communion or for a blessing.
+When we celebrate the Holy Eucharist (Communion), everyone (as in - everyone) is welcome to come to the altar rail, either for communion or for a blessing.

-An usher will invite you to come forward up the center aisle.
+You will be invited to come forward up the center aisle.
 People gather on all three sides of the altar rise.
 If we all don't fit around the altar, we wait in the center aisle until there is room.